-Let's talk about sex.
+Let's talk about sex, baby.

 My theory is we are so close to our characters, and sex is such an intensely personal act, that dropping your thoughts, fantasies, experiences onto the page can be either painful or liberating, or both.
 There's a huge contingent of erotic writers who capitalize on their imaginations for the pleasure of their reading public, and I say more power to them.
-Romantic suspense has a massive following, both for the intensity of the stories and the disbelief suspending romanticism that finds women in heightened situations with mind-bogglingly handsome men who in turn rescue, reward and pleasure the oftentimes repressed, depressed and feminist heroines.
+Romantic suspense has a massive following, both for the intensity of the stories and the disbelief-suspending romanticism that finds women in heightened situations with mind-bogglingly handsome men who rescue, reward and pleasure the oftentimes repressed, depressed and feminist heroines.

 But what about the darker side of life.
 How does sex fit into mysteries and thrillers?

 Literary fiction often covers this territory and the minefields therein, utilizing weeks and years to uncover the motivations behind their character's sexual relationships.
 But when you're writing a book that takes place in a twenty-four hour time frame, the character's actions are paramount.
 It's difficult to examine life's biggest driving force when the world is about to end, and we genre writers find ways to, ahem, do it.

-Sex and the mystery is the topic of many a panel discussion.
+"Sex and the mystery" is the topic of many a panel discussion.
 There's no shortage of lust just because things aren't going so well.
-It's the sex after the funeral phenomenon; we all know that when the going gets tough, the tough go to bed.
+It's the sex-after-the-funeral phenomenon: we all know that when the going gets tough, the tough go to bed.
 It's the variety of manners in which we handle these scenes that interest me so much.

-For me, writing a series with two characters who are in love AND face life threatening situations on a daily basis, finding a happy medium is difficult at best.
+For me, i.e. writing a series with two characters who are in love AND face life-threatening situations on a daily basis, finding a happy medium is difficult at best.
 I think it strains the credibility of my characters lives to have them drop trou in the midst of a murder investigation.
 Just imagine Taylor and Baldwin walking away from a particularly horrific crime scene: "You know babe, there was something about that girl with her throat cut that made me incredibly horny."

 Yet when you have two extremely attractive people who are a couple, who banter, flirt, drink, despair, want, and sometimes even act quite inappropriately, and there isn't even an allusion to sex, the reader feels shortchanged.

 No matter what, I refuse to have sex be a gratuitous tool, something to just fill space.
 I don't have a sex scene in my first book, I do in my second.
 The reason I waited was twofold: I wanted the readers to know Taylor and Baldwin without the specter of what they do in their bedroom before I jumped into the deep end.
 They are definitely together, certainly sexual creatures, but there is a delicious irony to the fact that they aren't hopping in the sack every chance they get.
-Actually, they suffer from pre-coitusinterruptus, are stymied by events and don't have another chance because they are professionals doing their jobs.
+Actually, they suffer from pre-coitus interruptus, are stymied by events and don't have another chance because they are professionals doing their jobs.

 By the second book, the tension has grown, and when it does finally culminate in a physical scene it's so fitting to the story that if they didn't do it, the reader would be shaking their head and saying "huh?"
 It was the first on screen sex scene I've ever written, and I had so much fun working that scene that I wonder why I never tried before.
 It's a perfect allegory for the story, rough and intimate and . . . vertical.
 Nothing can ever be easy for my characters, so why would I give them candles and silk sheets?